 - a.
-The depth of the net must be such that there is a gap of at least 5 m from the base of the net to the seabed. - b.
-Whichever net design is used, the proportion of the cone considered in the stocking density calculations must permit a minimum of a 5 m diameter swim circle.
+The following maximum stocking densities must not be exceeded: - 1.
+Seawater enclosure: 17 kg/m3 - 2.
+Seawater enclosure site maximum: 15 kg/m3 - b.
+The maximum stocking density must be calculated on the weight of fish/m3 of water volume. - c.
+The depth of the net must be such that there is a gap of at least 5 meters from the base of the net to the seabed. - d.
+Whichever net design is being used, the proportion of the cone which is included in stocking density calculations must permit a minimum of a 5 meters diameter swim circle.
 This includes all types of coned net: circle with coned base, square with coned base and fully coned nets.